BSN Degree – Bachelor of Science in Nursing Programs

 ICU nurses must be able to work quickly and efficiently under pressure, as their patients’ lives often depend on their actions.
 Some ICU nurses are trained to provide critical care during helicopter rescue missions.
 This vital job is physically and mentally challenging yet rewarding.
 ICU nurses ensure that patients and their families receive the best care when they are most vulnerable.

-According to Payscale.com (2022), ICU nurses earned average annual salaries of $73,927.
+According to PayScale.com (2024), ICU nurses earned average annual salary of $77,686.
 The highest-paid ICU nurses earned higher salaries with five to twenty years of experience.

 Rachel Drummond, MEd